Translation style guide

 - Some common differences in spacing between English and other languages:

-- Space before degree signs (e.g. °C, ℉)
+- Space before degree signs.
+Example: °C, ℉

-- Space before some punctuation marks, especially the ellipsis (…)
+- Space before some punctuation marks, especially the ellipsis.
+Example: Then… in summary

-- Space before and after slashes (/)
+- Space before and after slashes.
+Example: if / else

 Lists

-- In some languages, the first word of each new line needs to be capitalized, while in others, new lines should start with lower-case letters.
+- In some languages, the first word of each new line needs to be capitalized, while in others, new lines should start with lowercase letters.
 Many languages also have different rules about capitalization in lists, depending on the length of each line.

-- The same applies to punctuation of line items.
+- The same applies to the punctuation of line items.
 The end punctuation in lists can be a period (.), comma (,), or semicolon (;), depending on the language.

 Quotation marks